thenrymy/group-3-project3/README.md

 - To perform the data extraction and transformation for Perth Crime Statistics, use 'crime_statistics_scrape.ipynb' and run.
 - Load the CSV files into the PostgreSQL database using the provided SQL schema.
+- The index.html loads the scripts from `Static` folder to output the webpage.

 ## Datasets
 - Historical Property Prices https://www.kaggle.com/datasets/syuzai/perth-house-prices/data?select=all_perth_310121.csv